Haywardchan/university-studies/2.2 year 2/math2023/Typical question types.md

 or
 1. use squeeze theorem to find the limit
 (may use the AM-GM equality, or the dividing the terms, or set it to absolute value for hte lower bound to be 0)

+### How to show a multivariable function is undefined
+1. approach the limit along different directions
+I.e
+x/y=k where k is a constant
+y=kx
+x=ky^2
+2. If found undefined functions/ different value along different directions then it would be undefined

+### How to prove whether an equation is continuous
+1. set the limit of the function and find the limit
+2. if limit is equal to the subbed value of the function then it is continuous

+### find partial derivative from discontinuous points
+1. set the limit of the derivative according to the definition of partial derivative